foxwhite25/wakatime-fetcher/README.md

 git push origin master
 ```

+You will need to get your wakatime api key.
+You can get it from [here](https://wakatime.com/api-key).

+When you got the key, create a new secret in your private repo called `WAKATIME_API_KEY` and set the value to your api key.

 Now you can go to the actions tab of your private repo and enable the workflow.

 #### Pull Changes From This Repo